jonathanchesney/Windows-RFD900-App/README.md

 # Windows-RFD900-App
-This python program is a Windows application designed for two-way Serial (USB) communcication.
+This python program is a Windows application designed for two-way Serial (USB) communication.
 It is capable of displaying input.
 It can transmit throttle, toggle lights, and emergency stop.
 It was designed for RFD 900x long-range radios.
 However, it will work with any device capable of connecting to a Windows COM port that sends data in the format: 'b/(float)/(float)/(float)/'.

 ## Instructions